Style Amnesia: Investigating Speaking Style Degradation and Mitigation in Multi-Turn Spoken Language Models: Analysis

 Surprisingly, we find that most SLMs cannot follow the instructions placed in system messages.
 When asking SLMs to speak sadly through system messages, GPT-4o, GPT-4o mini, and Step-Audio 2 mini show performance drops of approximately 30\%, 50\%, and 20\%, respectively.
 Furthermore, GPT-4o mini displays nearly an 80\% drop when asked to perform the Indian English accent.
 A similar issue occurs with instructions related to speaking rate.
 SLMs nearly ignore the speed instruction in system messages, as their performance is only comparable to the random baseline.

+The results presented here focus on the IF rate in the first turn.
+However, the IF rate for each turn reported in Appendix~\ref{app:prompt_position} show that~\textit{style amnesia} occurs in both settings.
 Through the experiments above, we identify another crucial issue prevalent in current SLMs.
-These findings drive us to place the instruction in user messages when conducting other experiments to ensure that SLMs can follow the instruction reliably.
-However, results in Appendix~\ref{app:prompt_position} show that style degradation occurs in both settings.
+These findings drive us to place the instruction in user messages when conducting other experiments, ensuring that SLMs can follow the instructions more effectively.